panda-re/panda/panda/scripts/pypanda/adding_callbacks.md

 top_loop = pyp.callback("void(CPUState*)"))
 ```

-Add your callback on a new line in the form:
+Add your callback on a new line in the PandaCB initializer in the form:
 ```
 callback_name = pyp.callback("ret_type(arg1type,arg2type,arg3type...)"),
 ```